3DOM-FBK/deep-image-matching/docs/installation.md

 Before, if you were using Windows, you could use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) for installing pycolmap (please refer to issue [#34](https://github.com/colmap/pycolmap/issues/34) in pycolmap repo).
 However, now you can also try installing it with pip, it should work fine.

-## Docker Installation
+## Using Docker

-If you prefer to use Docker, first, build the image:
+If you prefer using Docker, first, build the image:

 ```bash
 docker build --tag deep-image-matching .